Thu Dec 17 2015

 For example, let’s say you know that of every 1,000 visitors to your website, 10 convert into leads (whatever a lead may mean to you), and of these leads, 1 converts into a sale (or conversion; whatever this may mean to you).
 Each conversion (or sale in this case) provides $100 profit to your business.
 This basically means that for every 1,000 visitors, you take a profit of $100.
 Sounds easy?
 Good!
 It should!

 Now, let’s say your objective is to take a profit of $100,000 per month.
 Working backwards, you now know that you need to drive around 1,000,000 people to your website each month.
 Of course, this number can then be drilled down into each digital marketing avenue (for example, SEO or organic traffic, PPC advertising, social media etc) which will all work together to achieve the opportunities to the site (website visitors) which will, in turn, generate the leads and finally the $100,000 profit target.

 Of course, these numbers have only really touched on the big goal – your ROI.
 You should also consider (well, not just consider, but really measure!) the success of every individual digital marketing channel.
 Identifying which digital marketing generates the most conversions for you for the least investment can save you thousands.
 Conversely, spending money in the wrong channels with little (or no) returns can cost you thousands.

 So to add to the list above, let me give you a couple more questions to consider:

 Do you need help creating and implementing a digital strategy to achieve your business goals?
-Arcadian Digital is a full service digital agency and takes a holistic view when it comes to digital.
-We believe everything in digital from your website, to marketing, advertising, social media and everything in between should work seamlessly together to improve your ROI.
-We can help identify opportunities to grow, and provide numerical benchmarks to track the progress of your digital marketing spend.
+Arcadian Digital is a full-service digital agency that takes a holistic view when it comes to digital.
+We believe everything in digital from your website to marketing, advertising, social media and everything in between should work seamlessly together to improve your ROI.
+We can help identify opportunities to grow and provide numerical benchmarks to track the progress of your digital marketing spend.
 Contact us today to find out more about our digital strategy services.